benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

 * Find the .zip file whose name reflects the *Python* version that you used to generate your *Time Stamper* application (.app) file.
 For example, if you generated the *Time Stamper* application using *Python 3.9*, then you should see a .zip file named "python39.zip".
 * Extract the contents of this .zip file to the same directory you are currently located in within *Finder* (i.e., the "lib" directory).
 * Delete the .zip file whose contents you just extracted.
-* Add ".zip" to the end of the name of the folder that was just extracted from the .zip file you just deleted.
+* Add ".zip" to the end of the name of the folder you just extracted.
 Ignore any warnings that your computer may display to you about renaming a folder in such a way.
     * The folder you just renamed should now have a name that is identical to the name of the .zip file you just deleted.
 * Enter this folder in *Finder* (the folder whose name you just appended with ".zip").
 * Paste the "images" and "messages" folders you copied earlier into this folder.